In memoriam 2014

-The SmartWater Foundation is working in partnership with the War Memorial Trust to locate, log and protect as many of the 100,000 war memorials there are in the UK, providing all the products, services and support, free of charge.
+The SmartWater Foundation is working in partnership with War Memorials Trust to locate, log and protect as many of the 100,000 war memorials there are in the UK, providing all the products, services and support, free of charge.

-Sadly, in recent years, a considerable number of these memorials were stolen by thieves who sold them as scrap metal, but the extra protection provided by the application of a unique SmartWater® forensic solution reduced theft to almost zero.
+Sadly, in recent years, some of these memorials have been stolen by thieves who sold them as scrap metal, but the extra protection provided by the application of a unique SmartWater® forensic solution has helped reduce the number of such incidents.

-HRH The Duchess of Cornwall is Patron of our partners the War Memorial Trust and has actively supported In Memoriam 2014 including, on occasion, applying SmartWater to a number of high profile, historic memorials.
+HRH The Duchess of Cornwall is Patron of our partners War Memorials Trust and has actively supported In Memoriam 2014 including, on occasion, applying SmartWater to a number of high profile, historic war memorials.

 ABOUT THE PROJECT

 War Memorials Trust and the SmartWater Foundation are working in partnership to locate, log and protect thousands of war memorials across the United Kingdom using cutting edge forensic technology.
 In Memoriam 2014 is supported by the Royal British Legion and the Cadet Forces.